An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Introduction

-We set out to investigate the possibility of simultaneously attaining the dual objective of computational efficiency and adversarial robustness in this work.
-We show that adversarial fine-tuning of already compressed models are able to achieve similar performance compared to adversarially trained uncompressed models.
-In effect, resulting in compounding gains of efficiency.
-To this end, we make the following contributions: \begin{enumerate} \item Study the influence of adversarial robustness on model compression; \item Present adversarial fine-tuning of compressed neural networks as a means to achieving robustness efficiently; \item Perform comprehensive experiments using model pruning and quantization on two benchmark datasets with and without adversarial fine-tuning; \item Characterize the impact of model compression on robustness using intermediate feature-map analysis. \end{enumerate}
+We investigate the possibility of simultaneously achieving computational efficiency and adversarial robustness.
+We show that adversarial fine-tuning of already compressed models can reach performance comparable to uncompressed models that are adversarially trained from scratch, resulting in compounded efficiency gains.
+To this end, we make the following contributions. \begin{enumerate} \item Present adversarial fine-tuning of compressed models as a means of achieving robustness efficiently; \item Conduct a comprehensive empirical study using model pruning and quantization on multiple benchmark datasets, with and without adversarial fine-tuning. \end{enumerate}